 2. Electronic Issues

 Another common reason for data loss on Mac is electronic issues.
 This can include anything from a faulty hard drive to problems with the computer’s motherboard.
+You should check the user manual, before sticking your fingers anywhere near the faulty electronics.
 Data recovery software for mac can often help in these situations, but it is always best to consult with a professional before proceeding.
 Electronic issues are often the most difficult to diagnose and repair, so it is important to be sure that you have a professional.
 Moreover, data recovery can be very expensive, so it is important to make sure that you have considered all of your options before proceeding.

 3. Logical Issues

 The most common type of data loss is logical issues.
 Logical damage or logical errors are like drive corruption, accidental formatting of drive, lost partitions or unresponsiveness of drive.
 This is the issue where the files are still on your hard drive, but the computer can’t find them for some reason.
 The most common reason for this is accidental deletion.
 People often accidentally delete files when trying to clear up space on their hard drive or accidentally hit the wrong key and delete a file or folder.

 If you lost your data due to logical error then there are 99% chances that your data can be recover easily with the help of a data recovery software.
 Here, we recommend Stellar Data Recovery as one of the most trusted & reliable data recovery software, that helps users to recover their lost or deleted valuable data in just few easy steps.
 All you need is to download data recovery software from Stellarinfo & run a scan on your drive & you may get back all your data.

 4. Human Error